Tenar125/Retail-Sales-Performance-Profitability-Analysis/README.md

 Key Analysis Performed:

-Total sales and profit by category and product
+Total sales and profit by category and product.

-Revenue and order insights by city and customer type Average order values and comparisons
+Revenue and order insights by city and customer type.

+Average order values and comparisons.

 📷 Screenshots / Dashboard Samples: